kirik/web-profiler-ui/README.md

       "key": {
         // (string, required) metric title, which will be displayed "title": "Title",
-        // (string, required) metric data type - different types, has it's own format logic:
+        // (string, required) metric data type - different types have their own format logic:
         //    - `seconds` - will be formatted as Xs/Xms/Xμs
         //    - `bytes` - will be formatted as XB/XKiB/XMiB/...
         //    - `unixtime` - will be formatted as time (for example: 23:43:54)
-        //    - `integer` - will be formatted as number
+        //    - `integer` - will be formatted as a number
         //    - `json` -
         //    - `text` - long texts (such as SQL queries)
-        //        For `table` template next features are available:
+        //        For `table` template, the following features are available:
-        //          text will be truncated with ellipsises (using CSS);
+        //          text will be truncated with ellipses (using CSS);
         //          duplicated values will be highlighted;
-        //          copy full content on double click;
+        //          copy the full content on double click;
-        //    - `string` (default) - just a string value, will not be truncated as oppose to `text` type "type": "type"
+        //    - `string` (default) - just a string value, will not be truncated as opposed to `text` type "type": "type"
       },
-      // `__start_time` and `__duration` are standard metrics which will be used to generate Summary tab
+      // `__start_time` and `__duration` are standard metrics which will be used to generate the Summary tab
       // with spans waterfall.
-You can skip this metrics to not display collector in Summary tab "__start_time": {
+You can skip these metrics to not display the collector in the Summary tab "__start_time": {
         "title": "Start time",
         "type": "seconds"